Beef and veal

 Q6.III.
 Are licences allotted for certain goods partly or only to domestic producers of like goods?
 What steps are taken to ensure that licences allocated are actually used for imports?
 Are unused allocations added to quotas for a succeeding period?
 Are the names of importers to whom licences have been allocated made known to governments and export promotion bodies of exporting countries upon request?
 If not, for what reason?
 (Indicate products to which replies relate.)

 Allocations and permits are issued to active importers of beef and veal.
 An allocation not used in one quota year will not be available for carryover to the next quota year.
-The names of allocation holders are available on our website: https://www.international.gc.ca/controls- controles/prod/agri/beef-boeuf/index.aspx?lang=eng
+The names of allocation holders are available on our website: https://www.international.gc.ca/controls-controles/prod/agri/beef-boeuf/index.aspx?lang=eng.
+If an allocation holder uses less than 90% of its allocation, the allocation in the next year may be reduced by the percentage of the allocation not utilized in the previous year.
+More information about allocation and administration policies can be found on the Global Affairs Canada website.

 Q6.IV.
 From the time of announcing the opening of quotas, as indicated in I above, what is the period of time allowed for the submission of applications for licences?

 Applications for allocations under the TRQ are accepted between 1 October and 15 November each year.
-Once a party has been issued an allocation, they may apply for permits any time throughout the year until the TRQ has been filled.
+Once a party has been issued an allocation, they may apply for permits any time throughout the year until their quota has been exhausted.

 Q6.V.
 What are the minimum and maximum lengths of time for processing applications?